wp-plugins/wf-cookie-consent/readme.txt

 1. Upload `WF Cookie Consent` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. If you want to set custom settings, go to Settings menu > WF Cookie Consent.

 == Screenshots ==
 1. Example showing the wf-cookie-consent-bar